 Most airports have rooms dedicated for animals to relieve themselves but no places for mamas to pump.
 As a matter of fact, there are only 15 airports in this country with dedicated lactation spaces.
 The only other is a family restroom or restroom stall, which are both quite unsanitary.
 If you can time the flight just right, I suggest you nurse or pump before heading to the airport.
 Toss a couple of nursing pads in your carry on.
 Depending on the length of your flight you may be a bit engorged by the time you make it to your hotel but it beats pumping in an airport restroom any day.

 8. Returning home with breast milk.

 You may fly with an unlimited quantity of breast milk per TSA rules.
-My bags were filled with 7 oz. each to cut down on the amount of bags I had to returned home with.
+My bags were filled with 7 oz. each to cut down on the amount of bags I had to return home with.

-This option is useful if you’re going to be away from your baby for a long period of time.
-It’s quite costly, and by far more expensive than traveling with breast milk.
+Shipping breast milk is useful if you’re going to be away from your baby for a long period of time.
+It’s quite costly and by far more expensive than traveling with breast milk.
 You can ship breast milk on dry ice via FedEx.
 Dry ice, a Styrofoam cooler, and a box for shipping can be purchased locally.
 Possibly even delivered directly to your hotel.
 A quick google search help identify a local supplier.
 Be warned, the temperature of dry ice can make plastic breast milk storage bags or bottles very brittle, and they can break during transport.
 Seal your bottles in zip-lock bags and then pad them with crumpled newspaper inside your cooler of dry ice.
 You can print out a FedEx shipping label online.

 *The US Postal Service does not permit dry ice in the mail.
-Although this is a much cheaper option, there is real risk that your milk will thaw en route.
+Although this is a much cheaper option, there is a real risk that your milk will thaw en route.